Program

 About Katerina.
 The work in my group focuses on questions in speciation genomics, conservation genomics, and metagenomics.
 We like using samples that others tend to stay away from: feaces, bones, skins, and preserved bacterial biofilms contained in dental calculus.
 These samples have a story to tell, not only about the individual they come from but also about the time when this individual lived.
 It is this temporal aspect that we are most excited about.

-Preliminary talk title: Old samples - new insights: Museum collections as time machines for questions in ecology, evolution, and conservation
+Talk title: Old samples - new insights: Museum collections as time machines for questions in ecology, evolution, and conservation

 Stephen Wright